r-on-g/SP_OOP/README.md

-receipe finder
+##### receipe finder
-- receipe finder allows user to search for receipes via ingredients avaliable
+- receipe finder allows user to search for receipes via ingredients

 - receipe will be displayed if ingredients searched for is part of the receipe